alexkisielewicz/home-library-app/README.md

 ![add_book2](docs/img/add_book2.png)

 User receives confirmation when book is added.
 Automatic sorting of the database is applied and all book's are renumbered with ID.
 The purpose of this operation is to keep ascending numerical order in the database when book is added or removed.
 ID number in this case is used only as record's ordinal number.
-I realise that in more complicated database each entry would be assigned to unique, fix number but I decided that in Home Library app sorting by title or by author is more useful.
+I realise that in more complicated database each entry would be assigned to unique, fix number but I decided that in Home Library app sorting by title or by author is more useful to the user.

 ![add_book3](docs/img/add_book3.png)

 ### Edit book

 This function allows user to edit every book's detail.
 First, user is asked to choose book to edit and when book's detailed view is presented, user can choose what detail he wants to edit.
 It is also possible to return to main menu.
 The input is validated.

 ![edit_book2](docs/img/edit_book2.png)